 There are tons of engaging picture books that can teach kids about germs while simultaneously making them giggle.
 Our picks are Do Not Lick This Book by Idan Ben-Barak and Julian Frost and Sick Simon by Dan Krall.

-Give a sponge a dusting of flour or cornstarch (again representing germs) and have family members sit in a circle.
-Invite them to pass the sponge along as fast as possible for 30-60 seconds to see how easy it is to pass germs without even knowing it!
+Take a sponge dusted with flour or cornstarch (again representing germs) and have kids sit in a circle.
+Invite them to pass the sponge along as fast as possible for 30 to 60 seconds to see how easy it is to pass germs without even knowing it.

-For a demonstration of what happens when you don’t cough or sneeze into your elbow, place a handful of pompoms in your hand and pretend to cough or sneeze.
-You’ll send the pompoms flying in front of you!
+For a demonstration of what happens when you don’t cough or sneeze into your elbow, take a handful of pom-poms and pretend to cough or sneeze.
+You’ll send the pom-poms flying in front of you!

-Similar to Glitter Germs, this activity involves shaking hands, but family members who are isolating together use different colored finger paint instead of glitter.
-Kids can then use the paint to make “germ portraits.”
+Similar to Glitter Germs, this activity also involves shaking hands.
+This time, kids use different-colored finger paint instead of glitter.
+Then they can use the paint to make “germ portraits.”

 These adorable coloring pages are both fun and educational, with a cartoonish version for grades K-2 and a more scientific one for grades 3-5.
 For the younger set, try this cut-and-paste germ education activity.

 Glo Germ Gel is worth its weight in gold when it comes to showing kids how effective their handwashing is.
 Let them wash their hands and then have them apply the gel-like lotion.
 Under ultraviolet light, they can see all the places they missed … and pay extra attention to them the next time they go to wash!